WDI-SEA/react-development-course-materials/02-React State/07-to-do-list-part2-exercise.md

 Use a console statement to print the value of the text to make sure you're accessing it correctly.

-- If you see a simple console statement working, and you see the correct text being printed and you still don't see items added to the list correctly then there's one last hiccup that causes lots of problems: the button is inside a form and it triggers a `submit` event.
-Submit events make the page reload, or (more accurately) navigate to the url `action` attribute of the form.
-If there's no `action` attribute defined the page just navigates to itself, and reloads.
+- If you see a simple console statement working, see the correct text being printed, and still don't see items added to the list correctly, then there's one last hiccup that causes lots of problems: The button is inside a form and it triggers a `submit` event. `Submit` events make the page reload, or (more accurately) navigate to the URL `action` attribute of the form.
+If you don't define an `action` attribute, the page just navigates to itself and reloads.

-- Make sure your `addItem` function accepts an `e` event parameter and calls .preventDefault to stop the submit event from firing.
+- Make sure your `addItem` function accepts an `e` event parameter and calls `.preventDefault` to stop the `submit` event from firing.

 </aside>

 ---

-### What next?
+### What's Next?

 Can you figure out how to implement some other new features?

 <aside class="notes">

-**Talking Points**:
+**Talking Points:**

 - We now have an interactive to-do list!
 We can add and remove items from our list.
-This is just the beginning though.
+This is just the beginning, though.
 There are all sorts of other features you can add.
 Can you figure out how to implement some other new features?

 - Here are some ideas for you to implement:
-1. Remove one item instead of clearing everything
+1. Remove one item instead of clearing everything.
-2. Add a date to each todo item, and build functionality to arrange items from newest to oldest and vice versa
+2. Add a date to each to-do item, and build functionality to arrange items from newest to oldest and vice versa.
 3. Utilize `localStorage` to save your items to the browser so it will persist on refresh.

 </aside>